Fast dimension-reduced climate model calibration and the effect of data aggregation: Data description

-The observational data are on a 180 (latitude) $\times$ 360 (longitude) $\times$ 33 (depth) grid, and we remap this observed data into the UVic model grid using a linear interpolation using only the nearby points.
-See Figure A1 and A2 in the Online Supplement for comparison between the UVic model grid and the observational data grid.
-This results in a relatively small reduction to 61,051 data points.
+The observational data are on a 180 (latitude)${}\times{}$360 (longitude)${}\times{}$33 (depth) grid, and we remap this observed data into the UVic model grid using a linear interpolation using only the nearby points.
+See Figures A1~and~A2 in the supplementary material [\citet{chang2013fastsupplement}] for comparison between the UVic model grid and the observational data grid.
+This results in a relatively small reduction to~61,051 data points.
 The model output locations are also adjusted accordingly.
-We convert the observed in-situ temperature field into the potential temperature field in order to (i) have the same measurement unit with UVic ESCM output and (ii) adjust the effect of pressure on ocean temperature.
-We obtain potential temperature from the in-situ temperature \citep{locarnini2010world} and salinity fields \citep{antonov2010world} using the UNESCO equation of state \citep{UNESCO1981} following \cite{bryden1973new} and \cite{fofonoff1977computation}.
-During the conversion procedure, we assume a simplified ocean pressure field varying as a function of latitude and depth \citep{lovett1978merged}. { As we do for the UVic ESCM output, we compute a temporal mean over 1955--2006 at each location.} Figure \ref{fig:dataex} shows examples of UVic ESCM model runs and the converted observational data.
+We convert the observed in situ temperature field into the potential temperature field in order to (i) have the same measurement unit with UVic ESCM output and (ii) adjust the effect of pressure on ocean temperature.
+We obtain potential temperature from the in situ temperature [\citet{locarnini2010world}] and salinity fields [\citet{antonov2010world}] using the UNESCO equation of state [\citet{UNESCO1981}] following \citet{bryden1973new} and \citet{fofonoff1977computation}.
+During the conversion procedure, we assume a simplified ocean pressure field varying as a function of latitude and depth [\citet{lovett1978merged}].
+As we do for the UVic ESCM output, we compute a temporal mean over 1955--2006 at each location.
+Figure~\ref{figdataex} shows examples of UVic ESCM model runs and the converted observational data.

-\section{Model Calibration Framework}
+\section{Model calibration framework}